Akulla-A/PCFPacker/README.md

 If it doesn't work, you can give an absolute path to the script, such that: python3 C:/.../script.py FOLDER_PARTICLES OUTPUT_VMF

-A example:
+An example:
 python3 "f:/dev/PCFPacker/main.py" "E:\SteamLibrary\steamapps\common\GarrysMod\garrysmod\addons\akulla_content\particles" "F:\dev\output_particles.vmf"

-If you provide a .txt in the output parameter, it will write the list of models and texture rather than a vmf.
+If your output path ends with ".txt", it will write the list of models and textures rather than a vmf.

-After that, open the vmf with Hammer, compile and use VIDE to pack everything.
-You will need to put your particles manually afterwards in the contents to have a ready, working content.
+Then, compile the vmf, pack it with VIDE and extract the packed content somewhere.
+You will need to put your particles manually afterward in the contents to have ready, working content.